ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/transforming-message-formats.md

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension.
 The resource will receive the user request, transform the payload to the format expected by the hospital service, send a request with the transformed payload to the hospital service to make a reservation, and respond with the reservation details.

-The flow is as follows
+The flow is as follows.

 1. Receive a request with a JSON payload similar to the following.